-- All walking events are independent unless titled as "assisted."
-Athletes in wheelchair races greater than the 25M, must wear a protective helmet. - Athletes will be disqualified if they run during a walking event. - Athletes are not allowed to enter walking events and running events.
+- All walking events are independent unless titled as "assisted." - Athletes will be disqualified if they run during a walking event. - Athletes are not allowed to enter walking events and running events.
 They must select one method of movement for all their track events. - Athletes must have one foot in touch with the ground at all times. - In all race walking events, an athlete does not have to have a straight advancing leg while competing. - In race walking events, up to and including the 400M, the competitor shall be disqualified with no prior warning when, in the opinion of two or more officials, a technical violation has been committed that results in an advantage being gained.